 - Does not work with Windows Vista.
-It’s 2016 so this won’t be a problem for 99% of people.
+No one uses Vista anymore, so this won’t be a problem for 99% of people.

 - Works best with Windows XP.
-This may present a problem for most, because again.. it’s 2016.
+This may present a problem for most, because again.. no one uses XP.

 - Works well with Windows 7, with the mic levels around 80.